sergei-mironov/nixtvm/doc/HitvmEnv.md

 performance metrics of Tensorflow models.

 `rundocker.sh` script maps port equal to `6000 + USER_ID -
-1000` to port 6006 of the Host.
+1000` to port 6006 of the Host (if the `--map-sockets` option is passed).
 The exact values should be printed during container startup:

     *****************************
     Your Jupyter port: XXXX